yarohtar/cam-maths-notes-obsidian/Foundations/Constructible Model of Set Theory.md

 ##### Separation
 [[Axiom of Separation]]
-We need the set
+For any formula $\phi$, we need the set
 $$
 \{ z\in x: L\models \phi(z,p) \}
 $$
 where $p$ are parameters.
-Take formula
+Take the formula
 $$
 \psi(z,x,p) = z\in x\land \phi(z,p)
 $$